WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 -------------------

-Controllers for wave energy conversion can be used to determine the force applied by the power take off onto the device.
+Controllers for wave energy conversion can be used to determine the force applied by the power take off onto the device in order to extract power from the system.
+Although WECs may also use controllers to control specific PTO components, this section focuses on high-level controllers, which only focus on the total applied PTO force.
 WEC-Sim's controller features support the modeling of both simple passive and reactive controllers as well as more complex methods such as model predictive control.